Modernizing Your NOC in 2024: 5 Key Areas for Maximum Impact

 Event management is the cornerstone of NOC operations, yet it's an area where many organizations falter.
 Our assessments consistently find NOCs grappling with manual monitoring processes, fragmented monitoring systems, and ineffective event correlation.
 These issues often lead to alert floods, making it difficult for NOC staff to identify and prioritize critical issues.

 We recently walked into a financial services company's NOC and saw analysts juggling two separate event consoles — one for application performance alerts and another for infrastructure alerts.
 This fragmented approach led to significant delays in correlating related events and identifying the full scope of incidents.
-In another case, a telecommunications company was receiving over 51,000 events per quarter, with analysts struggling to correlate these alerts manually.
+In another case, a telecommunications company received over 51,000 events per quarter, with analysts struggling to correlate these alerts manually.

 This overwhelming volume of uncorrelated alerts made it challenging to identify root causes and related issues, often leading to delayed response times and increased mean time to repair (MTTR).